lunalite/UITestLearning/README.md

 !-->

+### 1 October 2017
+* Fixed autocomplete bug by adding TextView widget into conditional check as well
+* Added time delay when an app first started in view of loading
+* If textbox is not empty, don't set the textbox again

+### 30 September 2017
+* Weird behavior when EditText widget is opened and closed.
+Two different states as a of `insertion_handler` appearing after closing the keyboard.
+* Fixed bug in parent_map storage
+* Return None if no parents
+* Using bound as key for buttons is bad because the activity might be scrollable, causing changes in bounds as well
+* Fixed bug where `str(info['content description]))` actually returns None for `btn_to_key()` and empty string for `xml_btn_to_key()`

 ### 29 September 2017
 * Issue with autocomplete when adding text, causing UItester to crash.
 Added option to select first option for autocomplete
-* Issue with clickable elements increasing and decreasing in the same state.
 * Issue with having only a single button present on UI, causing deadlock.
 Add in a press back button after counting to 5.
 * Added hash encoding for key of state and state representation using the button type
 * Added in a check to determine if stored button matches with the button being clicked
+* Issue with clickable elements increasing and decreasing in the same state.
+Will be appending to the dict any elements that appear so as to prevent any unforeseen circumstances
+* Changed getting parent with bound to getting parent with key since there might be buttons with same bound but different text
+* Added mergence of two dicts for parent to key dict since there might be buttons with different keys in same state, causing the issue of `KeyError` when searching for child using parent

 ### 28 September 2017
 * Fixed bug for `rec()` in `click_els = d(clickable='true')`